 Mix and let marinate for 4 hours to overnight.
 Grill for 6 minutes on med-high heat, flip for 4-5 minutes and then remove from heat.

 Make Your Own Marinade

 Tip: When marinating, remove your meat from the refrigerator at least 20 minutes before you put it on the grill – so it has time to come to a steady temperature before cooking.
 Pat meat dry before placing on the grill.
-Preheating your grill first also helps to seal in juices and flavor.
+Preheating your grill first also helps to seal in juices and flavour.

-Extras (for a bit more flavor)
+Extras (for a bit more flavour)

 There’s nothing more frustrating than being knee-deep in barbecue glory, only to find that you’re missing key utensils to get the job done.
 If you don’t have a fully-stocked outdoor kitchen (yet) installed on your vinyl roof deck, get all the tools you’ll need before you start grilling.

 Also, ensure you protect the vinyl roof deck membrane, never grill directly over top.
 You can find bbq mats at most home improvement stores, or if you have a spare piece of vinyl decking you can use that to protect the surface.

 You don’t need a caveman-sized platter of meat for a successful shindig on your vinyl roof deck – just a nice portion plus some delicious (and healthy) side dishes.
 Here are some suggestions (see recipes at The Cooking Channel):